tiagobento/watertemplate-engine/README.md

 _NO_ function calls
 --
 Why enable function calls inside a template file if you can use the `addMappedObject` and the `addCollection` methods to **call functions you wrote in your Java files**?
 See an [explanatory example] (watertemplate-example/src/main/java/org/watertemplate/example/mappedobject/Main.java).

-1 to 1 complexity
----
-Every template Java class has one, and one only, template file associated with it.
-You cannot access other template files within your template class and you cannot access other template Java classes within your template files.

-Context isolation
----
-Because each template Java class has only one template file, it's reasonable that every argument you add to your template through the `add` method lives only during the rendering of the file you specified in `getFilePath` method of your template class.
-That means that neither master nor sub templates can access arguments you've added in your template Java class.